 While you are scrolling through countless designs, always keep in mind that these are just trends.
 Sure, they may be the most breathtaking collection of pixels you've ever seen.
 But, before you start obsessing over some element that just works so well on that design, pause and let yourself get back to your wireframe (or whatever it is that grounds you).
 You can answer the question: is that super-flat parallax design with horizontal scrolling and more shades of grey than EL James design really what this website needs?

 Find the best solution for your user and you will have the ultimate design.
 Forcing another designer's concept into a different project results in an awkward-at-best design and ends up diluting a designer's credibility.
 In short, inspiration is not imitation.

 Soak up good design - and then go do your own thing.

 Rita DeRaedt is a Pixel Enthusiast based out of Toledo, OH.
-Although just 19 years old, Rita has worked extensively in the web design field and was runner up for .net magazine's Young Designer of the Year award.
-You can follow her on Twitter at @ritaderaedt.
+She has worked extensively in the web design field and was runner up for net magazine's Young Designer of the Year award.
+You can follow her on Twitter @ritaderaedt.